Main character index can be found here.

-- All Girls Like Ponies: Fond of riding horses, like her parents, and takes Gray (Whinney's second foal, who was born round about the same time as her)as her personal horse.
-See also Go Through Me below.
+- All Girls Like Ponies: Shes fond of riding horses, like her parents, and takes Gray (Whinney's second foal, who was born round about the same time as her) as her personal mount.

-- Children Are Innocent: Mostly played straight, although she gets in a bit of trouble for teasing her cousin Bokovan.
-Her parents's marital issues in the sixth book clearly affects her, though she doesn't fully understand what is happening.
+- Children Are Innocent: She gets in a bit of trouble for teasing her cousin Bokovan; she says shes right that Bokovan wont ever be able to have a baby because only women give birth, but Ayla explains its still wrong for her to tease him about it.
+Her parents marital issues in the sixth book clearly affects her, though she doesn't fully understand what is happening.

 - Go Through Me: When a group of hunters try to harm her family's horses, she bravely stands between them.

-- Hair of Gold, Heart of Gold: Inherited blonde hair from her parents and is kind and innocent.
+- Hair of Gold, Heart of Gold: She inherited blonde hair from her parents and is kind and innocent.